blahah/array-split-stream/README.md

 ---

-A nodeJS [through2](https://github.com/rvagg/through2) transform stream that splits incoming arrays, emitting each array entry as a separate data event to.
+A nodeJS [through2](https://github.com/rvagg/through2) transform stream that splits incoming arrays, emitting each array entry as a separate data event.

 ## Install